up42/docs/source/up42-blocks/data/pleiades-download.rst

 .. note::

-   When downloading Pléiades imagery, the AOI must be between 0.1km² and 400km².
+   When downloading Pléiades imagery, the AOI must be **between 0.1km² and 400km²**.

 .. tip::